Station Managers' Forum

 INTERACT research stations are often located in very remote areas of the Arctic and often managed with limited ressources.
 This means that station managers have to develop cost effective management practises and come up with innovative (and cheap) solutions to often complicated problems.

 One of the cornerstones in the INTERACT project is the exchange of station management practises between INTERACT station managers.
-Therefore INTERACT partners will identify topics of importance for station management and describe good practises and lessons learned (also including some failed practises as one can learn as much from these as from succesful practises).
+Therefore INTERACT partners have identified topics of importance for station management and described good practises and lessons learned.